• Skip to primary navigation

 Chicken parmesan is a favorite of mine!
 I love to make it and I usually order it when we go to Carrabba's for dinner.
 It has been a favorite since I was a kid, we won't talk about how long ago that was tho.

-Making it in cast iron is one of the easiest ways to make it.
+Cast iron chicken parmesan is one of the best ways to make it.
 You pan fry it in a little oil (we do not deep fry it), add the sauce and cheese then the pan goes right to the oven.

-Cast iron is my favorite pan to use, I cook everything from boneless chicken thighs and pork chops with creamy mushroom sauce to breakfast dishes.
+Cast iron is my favorite go to pan to use, I cook everything from boneless chicken thighs and pork chops with creamy mushroom sauce to breakfast dishes.

 We like to bake it until the cheese just starts to brown slightly in spots as shown in the picture.